You’ve probably come across the term “asset” many times in your life—long before you began saving and investing.

 And you can use ETFs and/or mutual funds in your portfolio whether you choose to be a hands-on investor or take a more hands-off approach.

-With SoFi Invest®, for example, investors can DIY their asset allocation with active investing, and pick out stocks or ETFs.
+With SoFi Invest®, for example, investors can DIY their asset allocation with active investing, and pick out stocks or ETFs to trade.
 Or they can or sit back and let SoFi do most of the work with automated investing.

 Either way, one-on-one help is available from SoFi advisors, who can help set up a portfolio with asset allocation percentages that work toward individual goals.